fallcat/fallcat.github.io/_pages/about.md

   - /about.html
 ---

 My name is Weiqiu You (尤玮秋).
-I am a second year Master student in Computer Science at UMass Amherst working with Prof. Mohit Iyyer.
+I have just graduated as a Master student in Computer Science at UMass Amherst and was very fortunate to have worked with Prof. Mohit Iyyer.
+I'm currently doing an internship at USC/ISI working with Prof. Jonathan May.
+I am excited to become a PhD student at UPenn and to work with Prof. Mark Yatskar.

-My past research mainly focuses on machine translation, along with text summarization, information retrieval.
-For future research, I am broadly interested in investigating natural language processing and machine learning, with specific focuses on controlled text generation, machine translation, multilinguality, multimodal, and low-resource languages.
+My past research mainly focuses on machine translation.
+For future research, I am broadly interested in investigating natural language processing and machine learning, with specific focuses on the intersection between natural langauge processing and computer vision, multilinguality, and low-resource scenarios.